Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Results and Discussion

+Both the pressure gradient and shear stress significantly vary with the viscosity of injected drug.
+Figs. \ref{pressure_various_mur} and \ref{shear_various_mur} illustrate pressure gradient and shear stress for $\mu_r=0.01$ and $\mu_r=0.1$ corresponding to three locations $y=0$, $y=y_0$ and $y=R(x)$ while other parameters are $a=0.4$, $\lambda=2$, $\lambda_s=0.05$ and $y_0=0.45$.
+We observe the rise of $\partial p/ \partial x$ with the increasing magnitude of $\mu_r$ in the above three locations of $y$.
+Since $\lambda=2$ (consideration anisotropic permeability of SCL), a non-monotonic nature of both $\partial p/ \partial x$ and shear stress is observed.
+This behavior becomes more aggressive with decreasing $\mu_r$.
+Therefore, upon injecting a low viscous fluid (much lower as compared to the AC), we can achieve such high non-monotonic behavior in $\partial p/ \partial x$.
+Moreover, corresponding to $\mu_r=0.01$, once again the opposite behavior of $\partial p/ \partial x$ is noticed between the positions $y=y_{0}$ and $y=R(x)$.
+This will guarantee the formation of secondary eddy from the primary one.\\

-Further we focus on the Figure (\ref{shear_various_mur}) which discusses the shear stress distribution for various $\mu_r$ and $y=0$, $y=y_0$ and $y=R(x)$ when the other parameters are fixed as above.
-Like the pressure gradient, low $\mu_{r}$ is sensitive towards the shear stress field.
+Further, we focus on the shear stress distribution for $\mu_r=0.01,0.1$ at the three locations $y=0$, $y=y_0$ and $y=R(x)$ when the other parameters are fixed as above.
+As analogous to the impact of pressure gradient, low $\mu_{r}$ shows sensitivity towards the shear stress field.
 The response of the shear stress field is not much significant near the SM interface (i.e, near $y=0$).
-However, near the line injection (i.e, $y=y_{0}$) the sensitivity is highest which is measured by the oscillatory nature of the shear stress field with $x$.
-Lastly, a moderate oscillation in the shear stress field for $y=R(x)$ depicts moderate sensitivity.
-In all the cases, the shear stress field becomes most sensitive for $\mu_{r}=0.01$.
-It is expected that this sensitivity becomes even higher in case of further lower $\mu_{r}$.
-Therefore the creation of primary and secondary eddies are due to the rapid change in the shear stress field during the injection of low viscous fluid.
-Consequently, from the observations of pressure gradient and shear stress field we may conclude that besides the higher tissue anisotropy ($\lambda\geq1.75$), a larger difference in viscosity between the injected fluid and adipose cell (i.e., $\mu_r<0.05$) causes adequate circulation within the interstitial space.
+However, near the line of injection (i.e, $y=y_{0}$) the increased non-monotonicity in the shear stress profile is noted due to reduced $\mu_{r}$.
+It is expected that this sensitivity (increase in non-monotonicity) becomes even higher in case of further lower $\mu_{r}$.
+On the other hand, an increased magnitude of $\partial p/ \partial x$ and shear stress can be noted at the SD interface with increase in $\mu_{r}$ from $0.01$ to $0.1$.
+This incident predicts the enhancement of superficial pain when a high viscous fluid is injected within SCL.
+Injection of low viscous fluid leads to both primary and secondary eddies as a consequence of the rapid change in the shear stress field between $y=0$ and $y=y_{0}$ and between $y=y_{0}$ and $y=R(x)$ respectively.
+Consequently, from the observations of pressure gradient and shear stress field we may conclude that besides the higher tissue anisotropy ($\lambda\geq1.75$), a larger difference in viscosity between the injected fluid and AC (i.e., $\mu_r<0.05$) causes adequate circulation of the injected fluid within the interstitial space of SCL.